-In 2012 was project assistant of the N.I.
-Satz Moscow Music Theatre for Children production of E. de’ Cavalieri Rappresentazione di anima, et di corpo (artistic director — A. Lawrence-King; special prize of the “Golden Mask” National Theatre Award jury, 2013).
+In 2012, Ivan was engaged as project assistant of A. Lawrence-King in his stage production of E. de’ Cavalieri’s opera «Rappresentazione di anima, et di corpo» in the N. Satz Childrens’ Music Theatre, Moscow; the next year, this work received special prize of the “Golden Mask” National Theatre contest.
 In 2014-2015 also worked as assistant to Vladimir Jurowski (incl. a concert version of R. Strauss’ “Salomé”), with his Alta Capella ensemble, he participated in Vladimir Jurowski’s concert programmes juxtaposing Romantic repertoire with thematically related Renaissance and Baroque pieces.

 Also Ivan was invited by the Novosibirsk Academic Opera and Ballet Theatre, where he worked as assistant and 2nd conductor with Dmitri Jurowski on the stage production of Verdi’s “Un Ballo in Maschera”.
 In 2018 has created premiere of “Le Cinesi” opera by Glück (stage director – T. Mitkalyova; Tarusa, Writer’s House).

 Since December 2018 — staff conductor of the Ural Opera (Ekaterinburg State Opera and Ballet Theatre).